MrMentrix/data_analysis_iu/README.md

 2. Which features correlate with the placement status?
 3. Is there a differnece in placement percentage between genders?
 4. Is there a difference in offered salary between genders?
-5. IS there a difference in educational background between genders?
+5. Is there a difference in educational background between genders?
+6. Does the employability test seem to be reliable, or is it irrelevant?

 All data will be enumerate before any analysis is performed.
 This is done to ensure that statistical tests can be performed on the data.
 After all statistical tests have been performed, the enumerized data will be turned back into its original form.
 This is done with the `multicolumnlabelencoder.py` file and the help of `sklearn.preprocessing.LabelEncoder`.